theamanstark/autoThemeChanger/README.md

 # # Documentation

-1. Just add the CSS using any one of the following methods below above the `</head>`
+1. Just add the CSS using any one of the following methods above the `</head>` in your theme.

    (i) Using inline CSS Style 👇